-What are the Key differences Between Nurse Practitioner and Doctor (Physician)?
+What are the Key differences Between Nurse Practitioners and Doctors (Physicians)?

 The most obvious difference between nurse practitioners and doctors is the extent of training that each receives.
 Most doctors complete an undergraduate science or liberal arts degree that is not nearly as focused as undergraduate nursing degrees.
 Then, they attend four years of medical school which is followed by an internship, residency, and sometimes further fellowships.
 Nurse practitioners start with an undergraduate nursing degree and then obtain a Masters of Science in Nursing degree, which is usually equivalent to about 2 -3 years of additional study.
 The end of each career track is at a different level of expertise: nurse practitioners culminate in a master’s degree unless they later choose to pursue a doctorate in nursing practice; medical doctors, at minimum, begin their practice with a doctoral-level degree.

 A second key difference is the goal of practice.
 Nurse practitioners grow out of strong philosophies of nursing, which are rooted very strongly in preventative and holistic healthcare.
 Nurse practitioners also understand their role to be very much about patient advocacy and patient-centered care.
 Doctors do not value their patients any less, but their focus is often much more technical, based on the diagnosis and eradication of disease from a clinical and evidence-based scientific standpoint.